 Is it possible to include my elderly parents in the application?

-What is the due diligence fee for a family application?
+How much is the due diligence fee for a family application?

 Can my application be rejected after I have made the investment?

-Ready to Start Your Journey?
+Ready to Begin Your Journey?

-Mirabello Consultancy has helped over 250 families secure second citizenship with a 99% approval rate.
-Our IMC-accredited, Swiss-based team provides personalised, end-to-end support — from initial consultation to passport in hand.
+Mirabello Consultancy has helped over 250 families obtain a second citizenship — with a 99% approval rate.
+Our IMC-accredited, Switzerland-based team provides personal, comprehensive support — from the initial consultation to your passport in hand.